-Daylight catches the surface of a Korean moon vase in the window of 99 Crawford Street, the location of Francis Gallery’s inaugural show in Marylebone, London.
+Daylight catches the surface of a Korean moon jar in the window of 99 Crawford Street, the location of Francis Gallery’s pop-up show in Marylebone, London.
 Across a stretch of oak floorboards, an expansive, circular band of jesmonite lends an open focal point to the room.
 Behind it, smaller forms, like otherworldly pebbles, line a Georgian mantlepiece.
-These sculptures, resting at various levels on plinths, tables, and window sills, are by Mari-Ruth Oda, a Japanese-born artist based in Manchester.
+These sculptures, resting at various levels on plinths, tables, and window sills, are by Mari-Ruth Oda, a Japanese-born artist based in Manchester, UK.
 Her work compels the visitor to move and sense the space around it, as they explore its fluid forms and surfaces.

 Works on watercolour paper in Chinese black ink, painted with evocative, abstract brush strokes, are displayed on either side of the gallery.
 These are original works by Spencer Fung, a Hong Kong-born artist inspired by his deep, personal connections to natural landscapes.
 Below the paintings, on a wooden block, a handwritten note from Fung explains that one series responds to the peaks of Hong Kong, and another to the rock formations of the Catalonian Pyrenees.